Our 2023-2026 Strategic Plan

 In the next 3 years:

-in VJ outside of school
+150 young people will engage in VJ outside of school

-• 25 out-of-school organizations will engage in a VJ listening tour
+25 out-of-school organizations will engage in a VJ listening tour

-organizations will formally collaborate with VJ
+10 out-of-school organizations will formally collaborate with VJ

-• 90% of our out-of-school partners will provide feedback about experience with VJ
+90% of our out-of-school partners will provide feedback about experience with VJ

-• 90% of VJ team (staff, youth advisors, and Board) will agree on our future out-of-school strategy
+90% of VJ team (staff, youth advisors, and Board) will agree on our future out-of-school strategy

 And we’ll learn:

-• Which proximate youth are best served out of school
+Which proximate youth are best served out of school

-• How our out-of-school offerings should differ in-school ones
+How our out-of-school offerings should differ in-school ones

-• Which factors to consider when deciding how much to invest in an out-of-school strategy
+Which factors to consider when deciding how much to invest in an out-of-school strategy

 Priority Regions

-Between fall 2023 and summer 2026, about 80% of our programming will take place in five cities and their surrounding communities.
+Between fall 2023 and summer 2026, about 80% of our programming will take place in six cities and their surrounding communities.
 The remaining 20% of our work will be elsewhere in the country — especially in rural communities and areas where we already have traction.

 We balanced choosing areas where work like ours is less accessible and where we can partner with and learn from existing organizations.
-Details about how we landed on these five priority locations are located in the appendix of our full strategic plan.
+Details about how we landed on these six priority locations are located in the appendix of our full strategic plan.

 Read our full strategic plan here.